Breezeemr/google-api-java-auth/README.md

 Uses google java api to authenticate for clojure google api library

+## in order to authenticate with this library

+you must have a `.config/gcloud/application_default_credentials.json`

+    $ gcloud auth application-default login

+to create

 ## Usage

 Build a deployable jar of this library: